netcinematics/ALPHA_BITZ_AI/README.md

 ### CLUSTER_OVERVIEW:

 This is an example of how to GROUP aCOMBINaWORDZa across vector_spectra, like genus, phylum, kindom, etc.

+These CONCEPTS are used in the CAPSTONE by EMBED_AGENTS to visualize the Parallel_Dimension in EMBED SPACE.

 #### aCLUSTERZaINDEXa: